 "The Yurt is doing very well.
 In fact, we've done so well that we've now taken over the Deepdale Café in Burnham Deepdale."

-Oliver and the team at ran The Yurt until September 2011, when they left the Drove Orchards site.
-The business was closed down some time later after a suitable alternative site couldn't be found.
+Oliver and the team at ran The Yurt for two years until September 2011, when they left the Drove Orchards site.